 Of course, it’s worth reminding ourselves of motor industry lead-times – the period between styling sign-off and job-one.
 Certainly, when Ford’s UK arm conceived the 105E-series Anglia, nobody could possibly Continue reading “Fin de Siècle”

-Panhards, for a brief time at least were built in Ireland.
+For a brief time at least, Panhard cars were built in Ireland.
 You heard that right.